 This has been a recently developed method for measuring liver elasticity.
 It has been considered that it is a reliable non-invasive tool for monitoring liver stiffness in HCV patients with an accuracy of 97.6%.
-It is a novel, rapid and noninvasive method for measuring liver stiffness.
+It is a novel, rapid, and noninvasive method for measuring liver stiffness.
 It determines liver stiffness by estimating the velocity of shear waves emitted in the liver tissue.
 Moreover, the velocity of this shear wave (i.e., lateral wave) is calculated.
 The benefit of this mode of assessment is that the real-time images are seen with the help of a normal B-mode ultrasound probe[17].

-The area under receiver operating curve (AUROC) for F > 2 (95% confidence interval) and F4 were found to be 0.87 and 0.93, respectively[18].
-Shear wave elastography was 85% specific and 79% sensitive when compared with the metavir score by taking a cut-off value of 1.34 for the F2 stage of fibrosis[19,20].
+The area under the receiver operating characteristic curve (AUROC) for F > 2 and F4 were found to be 0.87 and 0.93, respectively[18].
+Shear wave elastography was 85% specific and 79% sensitive when compared with the METAVIR score by taking a cut-off value of 1.34 for the F2 stage of fibrosis[19,20].

-THE BIOLOGICAL APPROACH
+BIOLOGICAL APPROACH

-With technology, a lot of developments have been realized across all industries.
+Many developments have been realized across all industries.
 Among these industries are the medicine and clinical areas.
-With technology, a new era of biotechnology and biomedicine has taken a central part in developing our clinical and medical worlds.
-Stasi and Milani[21] make consideration that over the years, the world of medicine has seen major developments with tremendous strides been realized in both the biotechnology and biomedical world[13].
+A new era of biotechnology and biomedicine has taken a central part in developing our clinical and medical worlds.
+Stasi and Milani[21] make consideration that over the years, the world of medicine has seen major developments with tremendous strides having been realized in both the biotechnology and biomedical world[13].
 This has brought up a new generation of medical approaches that are characterized by rapid, novel, and non-invasive approaches.
-These approaches have brought up some challenging ideas of the previous settings of medicine with major changes been recognized in the invasive diagnostic and therapeutic approaches.
-Some characteristics need to be fulfilled by the non-invasive methods with most of these being the factors of accessibility, simplicity, high accuracy, liver-specific, satisfactory validated, and easily interpretable[14].
+These approaches have brought up some challenging ideas of the previous settings of medicine with major changes being recognized in the invasive diagnostic and therapeutic approaches.
+Some characteristics need to be fulfilled by the non-invasive methods, with most of these being the factors of accessibility, simplicity, high accuracy, and being liver-specific, satisfactorily validated, and easily interpretable[14].

-The class I biomarkers (direct) to assess liver fibrosis are the remnants of liver matrix components.
+Class I biomarkers (direct) to assess liver fibrosis are the remnants of liver matrix components.
 These are formed by HSCs during ECM remodeling.
 These markers directly reflect either deposition or removal of ECM[22].

-Whereas the indirect (class II) markers include routine investigations such as alanine aminotransferase (ALT), aspartate aminotransferase (AST), serum bilirubin, gamma-glutamyltransferase (GGT), haptoglobin, and α2-macroglobulin.
+Whereas indirect (class II) markers include routine investigations such as alanine aminotransferase (ALT), aspartate aminotransferase (AST), serum bilirubin, gamma-glutamyltransferase (GGT), haptoglobin, and α2-macroglobulin.
 These markers are not specific for assessing intermediate stages of fibrosis[23].

 Combinational panels by computing indirect markers have also been studied.
 These include fibrosis-4 (FIB-4), APRI (AST to platelet count ratio), SHASTA index, Fibroscore, Hepascore, and Lok index.